The Marías

-The Marías is an American indie pop band from Los Angeles.
+The Marías is an American alternative pop band from Los Angeles.
 They are known for performing songs in both English and Spanish in addition to infusing their music with elements including jazz percussion, guitar riffs, and horn solos.
 Their core lineup consists of lead vocalist María Zardoya, drummer/producer Josh Conway, guitarist Jesse Perlman, and keyboardist Edward James.
 The band has released two EPs and two studio albums, including Submarine (2024).
-At the 68th Annual Grammy Awards, they received their first Grammy nomination as themselves for Best New Artist.
+They received their first solo Grammy nomination for Best New Artist for the 68th Annual Grammy Awards in 2026.